-Gout occurs when the body builds up too much uric acid.
-This acid is a by-product from when the body breaks down purines found in foods.
+Gout occurs when the body produces too much uric acid.
+This acid is a byproduct of when the body breaks down purines found in foods.

 Home remedies for gout include:

-Increasing fluid consumption can kick-start a person’s kidneys to release excess fluid, which can reduce swelling in a person with gout.
+Increasing fluid consumption can kick-start a person’s kidneys to release excess fluid, reducing swelling in a person with gout.

-Water is best, but other clear fluids, such as broths and herbal teas are also good choices.
+Water is best.
+However, other clear fluids, such as broths and herbal teas, are also good choices.
 People should avoid alcohol and sodas, which are high in purines.

 Applying a cloth-covered ice pack to the joint can help reduce gout-related inflammation.

-Try applying an ice pack wrapped in a thin towel for 10–15 minutes at a time to help relieve pain.
+Try applying an ice pack or other cold object wrapped in a thin towel for 20–30 minutes to help relieve pain.

-Heightened stress can worsen a person’s gout symptoms.
+Heightened stress can worsen gout symptoms.
 While it is not always possible to eliminate all sources of stress, the following tips might help:

-- exercising, such as taking a brief walk, if the pain does not limit movement
+- exercising if the pain does not limit movement

 - asking for time off from work